AnkitGodle/Logo_Detect_API/Readme.md

 Open - `http://0.0.0.0:8000/docs/` in your browser

 #### Step 3
-Use POST/ api/detect/logo to upload the image and get the predictions
+Use POST/ api/detect/logo to upload the image and get the inferences

 ## To run the FastAPI locally
 Clone repo and install requirements.txt in a Python>=3.9.0 environment